Definition, etiology, pathogenesis Top

 8. Continue ventilation giving mouth-to-mouth rescue breaths while pinching the patient’s nose if more than one responder is available.
 In infants perform mouth-to-mouth-and-nose rescue breaths.
 A lone rescuer should focus on compressions and should not interrupt compressions to provide rescue breaths.
 One breath should last ~1 second (2 rescue breaths [inspiration plus expiration] should last <5 seconds).
 Make sure the chest rises during inspiration and allow for its complete fall during exhalation.
 If the rescue breaths are ineffective (ie, the chest does not rise), change the position of the head and jaw and repeat a maximum of 2 ventilation attempts.
 In children start CPR from 5 rescue breaths; maintain a 15:2 ratio of chest compressions to rescue breaths (with a lone rescuer, a 30:2 ratio is acceptable).

 9. Defibrillate using an automated external defibrillator (AED).
 Use an AED immediately when available.
-Switch on the AED and attach the electrodes to the chest (one below the right clavicle along the sternum and the other below and to the left of the left nipple in the midaxillary line: Figure 4).
+Switch on the AED and attach the electrodes to the chest (one below the right clavicle along the sternum and the other below and to the left of the left nipple in the midaxillary line: Figure.
+Recommended placement of the electrodes…).
 Keep away from the patient for the time the AED is assessing the rhythm and when the shock is being delivered.
 Charge the AED and trigger the shock whenever indicated by the AED.
 After 1 defibrillation, immediately start CPR and continue for 2 minutes before the AED reevaluates the heart rhythm.

 ALS or ACLS refers to the procedures performed by a team of appropriately equipped professional rescuers that are aimed at restoring spontaneous circulation using CPR, advanced airway management (eg, endotracheal intubation, laryngeal mask), defibrillation/cardioversion, and administration of medications.